 Useful because you can do something about it.

 These feelings of stress are telling you that you need to take some action to improve the situation before it gets out of hand.

 It’s your little flag drop that says, ‘get started now if you want to win this race‘.

 It’s created from your reality, and action is what will eliminate it by fixing the problem.

-So the next time you feel stressed, ask yourself this question, ‘Is this Useless Stress or Useful Stress I’m feeling?‘.
+So the next time you feel stressed, ask yourself this question, ‘Is this Negative Stress or Positive Stress I’m feeling?‘.